Skip to Content

 And, nothing puts the brakes on my day quite like applying a face mask — 10 minutes of waiting and pausing.

-Bonus points if you combine a few of these self-care ideas together.
+Bonus points if you combine a few of these self care ideas together.
 Maybe throw in a few deep breaths and meditate while it’s working.

 I’m not a huge fan of sheet masks because they’re pretty wasteful.

-I prefer to make face masks from a few simple ingredients that you can whip up in your kitchen, or buy masks that come in small glass jars.
+I prefer to make face masks from a few simple ingredients that you can whip up in your kitchen, or buy masks that come in small glass jars that can be upcycled and reused.

-You can apply these masks with your fingers or a brush if you’re feeling extra luxurious.
+You can apply these masks with your fingers — or a brush if you’re feeling extra luxurious.
 When you buy a face mask in a jar, you’re saving money in the long run.

 This five pack of sheet masks costs $35.
 It is an organic and natural skin-care brand, but for a similar price point, you could buy a small jar and get way more use than just five applications.
+That’s a huge savings for sustainable self care products!

 take a walk:

-It’s no secret that getting outside and connecting with nature reduces stress levels, so it’s no wonder that it’s one of the best physical self-care ideas out there!
+It’s no secret that getting outside and connecting with nature reduces stress levels, so it’s no wonder that it’s one of the best physical self care ideas out there!

 It’s nice having Nala around because she always encourages me to get outside the house even when I don’t feel like it…

 And after I go on a walk, I always wind up feeling a lot better.
+Plus there are loads of health benefits to a daily walk.

 In fact, I’m planning on taking the old girl out as soon as I finish writing this blog post, and for her, that can’t come soon enough.